 Networking or connecting is good for business.

 Networking is an essential aspect of business and building a career.
 However, many professionals are still skeptical or reluctant to network, even after knowing how crucial networking is to success.

 There are far too many benefits of networking to ignore it completely, and the data proves just that.
 Networking is the most successful way of finding a meaningful job and attaining career success.
 80% of professionals find networking essential to their career success, almost 100% believe face-to-face meetings build stronger long-term relationships, and 41% want to network more often.
 Networking not only helps you start a career but also helps you succeed at it.

-> Oxford Economics published a thorough study on the importance of networking for business relationships.
+Apollo Technical published an important article on 2022 Networking Statistics that everyone should know.
 Business relationships can include clients and customers, partnerships, and vendors.
 Networking is one of the most important ways to find and keep customers.
 The close rate for meetings is 40%, meaning that in-person meetings end in a sale or deal almost half of the time.
 Furthermore, 75% of customers either require or prefer in-person meetings.
 You can lose clients simply by not meeting them in person.
 The refusal to network with customers can also affect business profits.
 Executives reveal that they’d lose 28% of their business if they stopped networking.

-> Trade shows are another great way to network for your business.
+Trade shows are another great way to network for your business.
 About 5-20% of customers are found through trade shows.
 Professionals say that networking with vendors (48%) and prospects (43%) are the top reasons they attend trade shows.